 The mighty Ingleborough, with its iconic shape, defines this section.
 The route leads over the top of the Hollow Mountain before dropping into the quiet seclusion of Chapel-le-Dale.

 Stainforth Force is a series of lovely waterfalls where in October you can watch salmon leaping.
-There’s a campsite near the river with a popular cafe-bar, and a few minutes walk away in the village of Stainforth a pub that does food and bed and breakfast.
+There’s a campsite near the river with a popular cafe-bar, and a few minutes walk away in the village of Stainforth a pub - the Craven Heifer - that does food.

 |Knight Stainforth Hall||Little Stainforth||BD24 0DP

 A couple of miles after Stainforth you’ll come to Feizor.
 If Elaine's Tea Rooms is “Open”, stop – you’ll get the best mug of milky coffee you’ll find on the whole walk.

 Horton-in-Ribblesdale is a popular base for walkers and the village has a campsite, bunkbarn and two pubs as well as Bed and Breakfast accommodation.
 Pen-y-ghent Cafe (currently closed) in the centre of the village is the traditional starting point for the Three Peaks Challenge Walk and the many walkers taking part in challenges can put accommodation in the village under pressure, especially at weekends in summer.
 Horton-in-Ribblesdale is two miles off route but a good place to stay if you want to take in Pen-y-ghent as well.